novitris01/Athena-Query-Runner/README.md

-# Automate Lycos Mozenda Analysis
+# Athena Query Runner

-This Python script allows you to execute a list of SQL queries (`updated_analysis.sql`) on AWS Athena.
-It reads SQL queries from a file, splits them into individual queries, and executes each one.
+The Athena Query Runner is a Python script that enables you to execute SQL queries in AWS Athena, a serverless interactive query service.
+This script reads SQL files, splits them into individual queries, and submits them to Athena for execution.
+It handles query execution, status polling, and tracks the number of successful queries.

 ## Prerequisites